 • Incorporated as a 501c3 non-profit in 2004

-• Focus is on high-growth, innovative, and scalable startups and entrepreneurs
+• Focus on high-growth, innovative, and scalable startups and entrepreneurs

 • Revolving Loan Fund Portfolio